Sanketydv1/Sanketydv1/README.md

-- 👋 Hi, I’m @Sanketydv1
+- 👋 Hi, I’m Sanket
-- 👀 I’m interested in full Stack devlopment
+- 👀 I’m interested in full Stack devlopment(MERN,Python)
-- 🌱 I’m currently learning react.js / Node.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ./Sanketydv1